 Your shopping cart is empty!

 This article is about two mysteries and how scientists are trying to unravel them.
 The first is the mystery of black cumin seed: thousands of years of traditional use and modern scientific research confirm its seemingly miraculous health benefits – how does it work?
 The second is the mystery of melanin, the black pigment that protects the skin actually does much more than that and science only beginning to understand it.
 Experiments carried out on the melanin extracted from black cumin seed shines some light on both of these mysteries.
+We will talk about some of the remarkable evidence relating to the immune-boosting power of melanin.
+We will also show its relation to the pineal gland (know to mystics as the third eye) since it is here that melanin is produced and it is possible that melanin supplements can undo the damage the modern world does to this organ.

 Black cumin seed is most commonly consumed by pressing it into an oil.
 And it was this oil that was famously discovered in the tomb of Tutankhamun and other pharaohs.
 It is mentioned in the Bible, and the prophet Mohammed described it as the “cure for everything but death”.
 Ancient Indian healers prescribed it for practically every medical problem you can think of.
 There are thousands of worth of testimonials proclaiming the benefits of black cumin seed, but only in the last three decades have scientists start to pay it serious attention.